 Sports, fashion and media form the core areas of practice at Onside Law.
 The firm is notably recognised for its work with clients from music, television and film sectors.
-In representative work founding partner Jamie Singer led the team in its advise on all rights associated with the Parkinson talk show archives dating from the early seventies to 2008.
+In representative work, the team advised on all rights associated with the Parkinson talk show archives dating from the early seventies to 2008.
 The case included various co-production and distribution agreements with the BBC and Granada Media.

 Reynolds Porter Chamberlain’s publishing and pre-publication work is recognised nationally with competitors highlighting the media team’s defamation expertise.
 The firm’s work ranges from corporate transactions and commercial agreements to media regulation and litigation.
-With two decades of experience Keith Mathieson manages the practice which is appointed by clients such as Mirror Group, Telegraph Media Group and Financial Times.
+With two decades of experience, the practice which is appointed by clients such as Mirror Group, Telegraph Media Group and Financial Times.

 Simmons & Simmons’ prominence transcends borders.
 The firm’s traditional strength in technology supports its work in the area of converged media.
 Lawyers are described by clients as “calm in stressful situations” and “very clear, thorough and level headed.
 All the good things one would ask for”.
 The firm’s full-service scope provides clients with an integrated service across corporate, regulatory and commercial matters, nationally and abroad.

-Tom Lingard led the team advising Omnibill Limited in a case concerning unauthorised online reproduction of over 1,600 photographs.
+Stevens & Bolton advises on contentious matters that include copyright infringement, defamation and contractual disputes.
+In representative work, the team advised Omnibill Limited in a case concerning unauthorised online reproduction of over 1,600 photographs.
 The case raised legal issues concerning the liability of a UK company for infringement that occurred primarily abroad.
 In other work lawyers acted for Future Publishing on a defamation dispute with X Factor judge Sharon Osbourne.
 The team is praised by clients, with one commenting: “All of the lawyers I have worked with have been efficient, knowledgeable and pleasant to work with.”

-Managed by the media department at Eversheds specialises in contentious and non-contentious work.
+Thr media department at Eversheds Sutherland specialises in contentious and non-contentious work.
 The team assists with recording contracts, music publishing agreements, sponsorship and licensing.
 In related work lawyers advised on the re-release of two leading artists' back catalogue including digital exploitation and new media rights.
 The case also involved international distribution and broadcast of a television show.

 Fladgate’s corporate and litigation lawyers advise on media matters and technology-related disputes.
 Lawyers handle significant defamation cases in the UK and assist with regulatory and licensing issues.
-The team, which includes key practitioner Eddie Powell, also advises on all aspects of online presence, including content production and acquisition.
+The team also advises on all aspects of online presence, including content production and acquisition.

 Bird & Bird